-We have audited the financial statements of the Chief Constable of Derbyshire for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Chief Constable for Derbyshire for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Chief Constable of Derbyshire Comprehensive Income and Expenditure Statement; - Chief Constable of Derbyshire Balance Sheet; - Chief Constable of Derbyshire Movement in Reserves Statement; - Chief Constable of Derbyshire Cash Flow Statement; - · Related notes 1 to 19; and - Chief Constable of Derbyshire Pension Fund Account and related notes 1 to 3.
+- · Chief Constable for Derbyshire Comprehensive Income and Expenditure Statement; - Chief Constable for Derbyshire Balance Sheet; - · Chief Constable for Derbyshire Movement in Reserves Statement; - Chief Constable for Derbyshire Cash Flow Statement; - and the related notes 1 to 19; - · Statement of Accounting Policies: and - Chief Constable for Derbyshire Pension Fund Account and related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.